jwzhanggy/Graph_Toolformer/README.md

 Paper URL at IFMLab: http://www.ifmlab.org/files/paper/graph_toolformer.pdf

+### Running Conda Environment

+See the shared environment.yml file

 ### References
 (also \usepackage{hyperref} into your paper for adding the url address in the reference)